Apply for the AAUW Student Advisory Council

 Responsibilities of SAC Members

-- Attending the SAC weekend leadership retreat in Washington, D.C. (expenses paid by AAUW)
+- Attending the SAC weekend leadership retreat in Washington, D.C. (expenses paid for by AAUW)

 - Participating in monthly conference calls with AAUW staff